How do Covid restrictions compare across the UK?

 Face coverings have also been made compulsory in most indoor public settings, as well as on public transport, and people have been told to work from home if they can.

-Boris Johnson has also ramped up the booster jab campaign with a new target meaning people 18 and over will be able to get their third jabs from this week.
+People aged 18 and over are able to get their third jabs from this week.

+Following news on December 20 that Scotland had recorded its highest test positivity rate since January this year (6,734 new coronavirus cases in 24 hours), the First Minister, Nicola Sturgeon, suggested there will be no changes to coronavirus measures before Christmas but urged people to “stay at home as much as is feasible”.

-From Friday, the Scottish Government said businesses across the country are legally required to take “reasonable measures” to minimise transmission of coronavirus as Omicron cases continue to rise.
+From December 17, the Scottish Government said businesses across the country are legally required to take “reasonable measures” to minimise transmission of coronavirus.

 By law in Scotland, everyone over the age of 12 must wear face coverings indoors, unless exempt, and the new guidance stresses that masks should be worn inside all businesses.